tekkac/carb-meter/README.md

 ## Security

-Garaga follows good practices of security, but 100% security cannot be assured.
+Carb-meter follows good practices of security, but 100% security cannot be assured.
-Garaga is provided **"as is"** without any **warranty**.
+Carb-meter is provided **"as is"** without any **warranty**.
 Use at your own risk.

 _For more information and to report security issues, please refer to our [security documentation](docs/SECURITY.md)._